mew2057/ps-dsa-ind-starter/README.md

 Well, there are a ton of reasons.

-Basically every software company uses some sort of source control throughout the development process.
+Basically, every software company uses some sort of source control throughout the development process.
 It's an incredibly powerful tool that you should learn to master in the same way that Arya Stark wields Needle.